2025 Queenstown Lakes District Council election

-The 2025 Queenstown-Lakes District Council election was a local election held from 9 September to 11 October in the Queenstown-Lakes District of New Zealand as part of that year's nation-wide local elections.
-Voters elected the mayor of Queenstown-Lakes, 11 district councillors, and other local representatives for the 2025–2028 term of the Queenstown-Lakes District Council.
+The 2025 Queenstown Lakes District Council election was a local election held from 9 September to 11 October in the Queenstown Lakes District of New Zealand, as part of that year's territorial authority elections and other local elections held nation-wide.

+Voters elected the mayor of Queenstown Lakes, 11 district councillors, and other local representatives for the 2025–2028 term of the Queenstown Lakes District Council.
 Postal voting and the first-past-the-post voting system were used.

 John Glover won the mayoralty, defeating incumbent mayor Glyn Lewers.